PeterJochem/Sawyer_Ping_Pong/schedule.md

 ## Week 7
-Learned the basics of PCL.
+I learned the basics of PCL.
 I browsed Jarvis's point cloud demo and put together a pipeline.
 My code takes in a point cloud from the camera and computes the centroid of the cloud.
 This information is then published to other nodes.
 I set up a node to record the position and the time and then use multiple data points to compute the velocity.
 I then computed where the ball would cross the plane of contact.

 ## Week 8